SGEMM-cube: Precision-Recovery FP32 GEMM Approximation on Ascend NPUs with FP16 Matrix Engines: Problem Scope and Precision-Recovery Formulation

-According to the IEEE-754 floating-point standard~\cite{kahan1996ieee}, a single-precision (FP32) number uses 32 bits, including 1 sign bit, 8 exponent bits, and 23 mantissa bits, along with 1 implicit leading bit.
-A half-precision (FP16) number uses 16 bits, comprising 1 sign bit, 5 exponent bits, and 10 mantissa bits, also with an implicit leading bit.
-The standard FP32 format can be expressed by Eq.~\ref{eq:fp32}:
+According to the IEEE-754 floating-point standard~\cite{kahan1996ieee}, a single-precision (FP32) number is represented using 32 bits: 1 sign bit ($S$), 8 exponent bits ($E$), and 23 mantissa (fraction) bits ($M$), with an implicit leading bit for normalized values.
+The actual value $V$ is given by Eq.~\ref{eq:fp32}:

-Here, $S$ is the sign bit, $E$ is the 8-bit exponent, and $E-127$ is the unbiased exponent, denoted as $E_\text{offset}$. $M$ is the 23-bit mantissa with an implicit leading 1 before the decimal point.
+Here, $E - bias$ is the offset exponent, and $M$ is a 23-bit fraction.
+For normalized numbers, the leading bit before the decimal point is implicitly assumed to be 1.

-The FP32 value $V$ can be decomposed into a high part $V_{\text{high}}$ and a low part $V_{\text{low}}$, as illustrated in Fig.~\ref{SP_HP}.
-The decomposition follows the round-to-nearest-even (RN) rule.
-The high part is computed using the leading 10 bits of the mantissa plus the implicit bit, with the 11th bit used for rounding.
-In most cases, the rounding bit becomes zero after rounding.
-A special case occurs when the last bit of the high mantissa is zero, the rounding bit is one, and all remaining bits are zero.
-Hence, the rounding bit is not directly retained in the low part.
-For the low part, the remaining 13 bits after rounding are used, beginning from the first non-zero bit, and rounded according to RN.
-The decomposition process is expressed in Eq.~\ref{fp16_high_low}:
+A half-precision (FP16) number uses 16 bits: 1 sign bit, 5 exponent bits, and 10 mantissa (fraction) bits, also with an implicit leading bit.
+To approximate FP32 precision using FP16 units, an FP32 value $V$ is decomposed into a high-order part ($V_{\text{high}}$) and a low-order residual part ($V_{\text{low}}$), as conceptually illustrated in Fig.~\ref{SP_HP}.
+This decomposition follows the round-to-nearest-even (RN) rule, which is critical for minimizing rounding errors.